 You can also bolt your lathe to your workbench.
 The following diagram shows the holes required.
+The wider bolt pattern is for the 7x12 lathe, while the narrower bolt pattern is for the 7x10 lathe.

-Mount the lathe to the workbench with M6 bolts.
+Mount the lathe to the workbench with 6 mm bolts.
 The bolts should be about 10 mm longer than the thickness of the workbench.
 Use fender washers on the underside of wooden benches to prevent the bolt heads from pulling through.